amazzoli/GeomDraw/docs/code_docs.markdown

 - Create an object of the class `Drawer`, associating it with the `SpriteRenderer` over which you want to draw
 - Create a geometric object (or a texture) belonging to the `IDrawable` class
 - Use the `Drawer` object to draw the `IDrawable`
-- Save the texture as png using from the  `DrawnSprite` class that has been added to the `SpriteRenderer` gameObject.
+- Save the texture as png.

 ```csharp
 // We imagine that the script is attached to the gameObject containing the SpriteRenderer